HildoBijl/stepwise/packages/exercise-definition/README.md

 See [@step-wise/skill-setup](https://www.npmjs.com/package/@step-wise/skill-setup) for constructing combined skill requirements.

-## Specifications and validation
+## Exercise validation

-`ExerciseSpec` describes author-provided metadata and optional parameter/state factories. `Exercise` represents the resolved form used at runtime: its factories are present and it supplies at least one reducer.
+`Exercise` represents the complete form used at runtime: its parameter and initial-state factories are present and it supplies at least one reducer. `isExercise(value)` validates this structure and verifies that a reducer exists for at least one registered mode.

-- `isExerciseSpec(value)` checks the specification structure.
-- `isExercise(value)` checks the resolved factories and verifies that a reducer exists for at least one registered mode.

 These guards also validate the standard exercise metadata.
 Individual exercise types remain responsible for validating their additional metadata, parameters, actions, and state.